 Saving Your Smile

-- Sensitivity to both hot and cold temperatures.
+- Reaction to hot or cold temperatures.

-- Discoloration of the tooth.
+- Darkening or discoloration of the tooth.

 Setting Up A Treatment Plan